-ITS 6014 - AI for Management - 3 Credits
+ITS 6014 - AI for Management - 3 Credits INTRODUCTION

 Artificial intelligence (AI) is revolutionizing business operations and decision-making processes.
 This course provides an overview of AI concepts, techniques, and applications in management.
-Students will learn about machine learning algorithms, processing, natural language and predictive analytics.
+Students will learn about machine learning algorithms, natural language processing, and predictive analytics.
 The course emphasizes practical applications of AI in various business functions, including marketing, finance, and operations, to enhance organizational performance.